ArthurKa/ts-add/README.md

 | -h, --help                        | boolean | Display this help and exit.

 ## Searching `@types` algorithm
 1. Look into `package.json` file of requested package.
-If there is `types` or `typings` field in it so package has explicit types.
+If there is `types` or `typings` field or `files` array includes `.d.ts` ending string in it so package has explicit types.
 Job's done.
 2. If not — search for `@types` package.
 If there is `@types` package search for its corresponding version:
    - for latest requested package — latest `@types` package;
    - for any other version — take max satisfying version by `<major>.<minor>.x`, where `<major>` and `<minor>` parts are taken from requested package.\